James D. Sterling, PhDProfessor, KGI; Director of Postdoctoral Professional Master's Program, Faculty Director of the PSM National Office

 Alexander FJ, Chen S, Sterling JD.
 "Lattice Boltzmann Thermohydrodynamics".
 Physical Review e 1993;47(4):R2249-R2252

-Dr. Sterling co-directs the Microfluidics Research Laboratory at KGI with Dr. Ali Nadim.
-Their current research is aimed at the development of miniaturized and automated systems for biomolecular analysis.
-The development of automated sample-to-answer systems for nucleic acid diagnostics of pathogenic organisms has focused on compact, rapid, disposable systems that manipulate samples using flexible pouches or electrowetting-based (aka digital-microfluidic, or DMF) systems.
+Our research is aimed at the development of miniaturized and automated systems for biomolecular analysis.
+Since 2000, we have developed automated sample-to-answer systems for infectious-disease diagnostics with focus on compact, rapid, disposable systems that manipulate samples using flexible pouches, cartridges or electrowetting-based (aka digital-microfluidic, or DMF) systems.

 Current Research Projects

-Microfluidics and Microfabrication (in collaboration with Ali Nadim): There is a need to miniaturize, automate and simplify nucleic acid tests, immunoassays, and other bio-molecular assays in order to achieve desired levels of specificity, sensitivity, detection speed, and long-term stability.
-The Microfluidics Research Lab is exploring the use of electrostatically actuated motion of sub-micro-liter droplets, i.e. electrowetting, to develop biosensors and to automate laboratory processes that have traditionally been performed using liquid-handling robots, micro-titer plates, and translation stages.
+Microfluidics and Microfabrication: There is a need to miniaturize, automate and simplify biomolecular diagnostics in order to achieve desired levels of specificity, sensitivity, detection speed, and long-term stability.
+We are exploring the use of electrostatically actuated motion of microliter droplets, i.e. electrowetting, to develop biosensors and to automate laboratory processes that have traditionally been performed using liquid-handling robots, micro-titer plates, and translation stages.
 The lab is equipped with state-of-the-art microfabrication instruments to make electrowetting and microfluidic chips for performing biological and chemical protocols with the aim of incorporating them into compact handheld systems, small footprint laboratory instruments, and lab automation-compatible systems.
 In addition, miniaturized systems are being engineered to perform sample preparation steps for nucleic acid analysis including lysis, purification, amplification and detection.

 Future Research Interests